canada-ca/Open_First_Whitepaper/en/2_Open_Standards.md

 #### Interoperability

-For any organization, especially public administrations, the need for interoperability is at two distinct yet overlapping levels: internal interoperability with its own IM-IT environment, and interoperability with the IM-IT environments of external stakeholders (other administrations, the public, businesses, associations), whether directly or indirectly, synchronous or asynchronous, through the availability of open data.
+For any organization, especially public administrations, the need for interoperability is at two distinct yet overlapping levels: internal interoperability with its own information and communication technologies (ICT), and interoperability with the ICTs of external stakeholders (other administrations, the public, businesses, associations), whether directly or indirectly, synchronous or asynchronous, through the availability of open data.

 ##### Independence and substitutability